Please note the expanded spending guidelines (described below) allowing for remote/virtual research in 2021.

 - Students are required to travel for a minimum of 2 weeks and may travel for up to 4 months.

 Allowable costs include transportation (international airfare and in-country travel such as bus, taxi, train, flights, and car rentals), lodging, food, and visas.
 Allowable field-related expenses may include minor research expenses.
-The purchase of field equipment (cameras, recorders, etc.) is prohibited.
+In most years, the purchase of field equipment (cameras, recorders, etc.) is prohibited, but see below for 2021 guidelines.

 The following materials will be submitted via the online application.